anidev/frc-driverstation/README.md

 Java implementation of the FRC driver station and communication protocol, initially in Java and later in other languages.
 Java was chosen because it can be ported easily to other platforms, with Android being the next goal.
+Each project can be compiled manually but no build scripts have been created yet.
+To build automatically, import the projects as Eclipse projects or use the entire repository as an Eclipse Workspace.

 Currently, FCDS-Java-Comm is the Java library for the communication protocol.
 It implements classes for encapsulating data that can be sent from the driver station to the robot (FRCCommonControl), and data that can be sent from the